 You now have both old and new combined and have created new family Christmas traditions.

-Summing up Family Christmas traditions
+Family Christmas traditions

 Christmas is a beautiful time where the focus of the day is on family and togetherness.